How to Install and Remove Floor GraphicsMAY 4, 2021| SpeedPro

 Eventually, you’re probably going to want to remove your old floor graphic and replace it with another, more updated graphic.
 When it’s time to remove it, take the proper steps to remove it safely without damaging the flooring surface underneath.

-If you can’t get a grip on the decal with your hand, you can use a plastic credit card or other similar material to get it to come off the floor.
+However, if you can’t get a grip on the decal with your hand, you can use a plastic credit card or other similar material to get it to come off the floor.
 At the decal’s edge, you’ll wedge the card between the decal and the floor, making a gap that you can pull the decal from.
 Moving the card back and forth with a little bit of pressure will often be an effective method to make the gap large enough to peel the decal off.

 If you can’t get it off with a plastic credit card, don’t try to use a sharper material like a knife, as it can harm the surface.
 Instead, if the decal isn’t peeling well and continuously tears, you can use a blow dryer to put some heat on the decal.
 The heat should loosen up the adhesive and allow you to pull the decal up easier.